barryclark/jekyll-now/_posts/2018-2-19-Vim-Crash-Course.md

 #### Making mistakes

 **`u`** undoes the last action.
 Warning: everything you type between hitting `i` (or `a` etc) and hitting escape counts as one action.
 If you insert 5 paragraphs, escape and then undo, you will lose them all.
-Consider at minimum exiting insert mode occassionally (and preferrably saving).
+Consider at minimum exiting insert mode occasionally (and preferably saving).

 **`^r`** (control + r) to redo the last thing you undid.